The Ultimate Guide to the Japan Rail Pass

 We’ve found that buying your exchange order online is the easiest option.
 There are two different sites that you can use, and each has its own pros and cons.

 However, before we get into that, we need to make two things very clear.
-First, no matter where you buy your exchange order, you have three months from the purchase date to exchange it for the actual JR Pass – don’t buy it too early!
+First, no matter where you buy your exchange order, you have three months from the purchase date to exchange it for the actual JR Pass – so don’t buy it too early!
 Second, make sure the name on your order EXACTLY matches your passport to avoid any issues.
-You’ll want to triple check for typos.
+You’ll want to triple-check for typos.

 Japanrailpass.net

 The downside is that purchases must be made in yen, which might result in additional credit card fees.
 You can also only buy your exchange order during Japan business hours, which are 4 am – 11:30 pm local time (UTC+9).
-That’s still a fairly big window to make the purchase but depending on your time zone it might just mean a bit of extra organization and planning.
+That’s still a fairly big window to make the purchase, but depending on your time zone, it might just mean a bit of extra organization and planning.

 JRPass.com

 JRPass.com is a convenient alternative to the official site.
 It’s an authorized third-party seller, so you can make your purchase with confidence.
 The perks are that you can avoid credit card fees by paying in your own currency, and you can make the purchase at any time of day.
+They also offer English customer support, which is useful!

 How to Activate Your JR Pass